this new photo book is a love letter to dudes with ponytails

 Photographer James Eisen wants you to appreciate the majesty of the male ponytail.

 Diese Woche steht ganz im Zeichen von Haaren.
 In unserer i-D Hair Week erkunden wir, wie Haare eine Konversation über Identität, Kultur und Gesellschaft starten.
 Dieser Artikel erschien zuerst auf i-D Australia / New Zealand.

-Ponytails, at first glance, seem so innocent, but on closer inspection it's a pretty loaded hairstyle; usually favoured by school girls and women in a rush, the most contentious part of the culture is arguably the men who love them.
+Ponytails, at first glance, seem so innocent, but on closer inspection they are a pretty loaded hairstyle.
+Usually prescribed to school girls and women in a rush, the most contentious part of the culture is arguably the men who love them.

-It stemmed from watching Michael Mann's film Heat with Val Kilmer playing a drug-fuelled criminal with a ponytail.
+I would say it stemmed from watching Michael Mann's film Heat with Val Kilmer playing a drug-fuelled criminal with a ponytail.
 That is my first memory of being excited by them.
-But looking through history and you find such diverse people as Napoleon, Marlon Brando, Prince, Danny DeVito and Karl Lagerfeld all supporting the look.
+But looking through history you find humans such as Napoleon, Marlon Brando, Prince, Danny DeVito and Karl Lagerfeld all supporting the look.
 I was interested in the conscious or unconscious wish to express some kind of androgyny through hair.
 This project was produced automatically, with minimal intervention from me.
 It was just a case of having a camera whilst travelling and when a ponytail was in front of me I would shoot.

 So to be clear, you're a fan.

 I had longer hair when I was younger; I have a memory from primary school where the teacher made my long hair into a pony.
 I think you weren't allowed to have hair past your shoulders.
 So technically yes, briefly I did have a ponytail.

 It's interesting to explore the look in the age of the man bun.
 You seem to have stayed away from any kind of fashion statement though.